San Francisco 49ers: Los Angeles Rams

 The rivalry between the Los Angeles Rams and the San Francisco 49ers is considered by many to be one of the greatest NFL rivalries ever, placing No. 8 on Sports Illustrateds "Top 10 NFL Rivalries of All Time" list, compiled in 2008.
 After the Rams moved to St. Louis, Roger Craig stated in Tales from the San Francisco 49ers Sideline that the Rams would always remain the team's arch-rival, regardless of location.
 The Rams are the only team to have played the 49ers twice every season for the last 58 seasons to combine for more than 100 regular season games; the all-time regular season lead is held by the 49ers 72–67–3.
 The rivalry regained geographic animosity following their return to Los Angeles in 2016.
-The rivalry has also regrown a fierce element of animosity between fans, coaches, and players alike.
-The two teams have met twice in the postseason; in the NFC Championship Game.
+The rivalry has also fostered a fierce element of animosity between fans, coaches, and players alike.
+The two teams have met twice in the postseason, both times in the NFC Championship Game.
 The first meeting came on January 14, 1990, when the 49ers crushed the Rams 30–3 at Candlestick Park to advance to the team's historic victory in Super Bowl XXIV.
 Both teams later met again on January 30, 2022, when the Rams rallied from a 10-point deficit in the fourth quarter to beat the 49ers 20–17 at SoFi Stadium, ending a 6-game loss-streak to the 49ers and ultimately proceeding to win Super Bowl LVI.
 As of 2024, the 49ers lead the all-time series 78-71-3.

 Seattle Seahawks

-During the 2010s, the Seattle Seahawks quickly grew an intense rivalry with 49ers.
-The two teams began an exchange of heated regular season matchups following the NFL's realignment in 2002 that relocated both teams into the same division.
+During the 2010s, the Seattle Seahawks quickly grew an intense rivalry with the 49ers.
+The two teams began an exchange of heated regular season matchups following the NFL conference realignment in 2002 that relocated both teams into the same division.
 Prior to 2002, the teams played each other almost every season during the pre-season, but only every three years during the regular season as part of the league scheduling algorithm.
 The rivalry began to intensify after the 49ers hired Jim Harbaugh out of Stanford in 2011, as he and Seahawks and former USC head coach Pete Carroll had been involved in a lengthy feud.
-The matchups regularly grew in intensity through the 2010s, culminating in the two teams meeting in the 2013 NFC Championship which saw Seattle advance and ultimately on to win Super Bowl XLVIII.
+The matchups regularly grew in intensity through the 2010s, culminating in the two teams meeting in the 2013 NFC Championship Game, which saw Seattle advance and ultimately go on to win Super Bowl XLVIII.
 As of the 2023 season, the Seahawks lead the all-time series 31–23.